 Interim Term, held for two weeks at the beginning of each January, provides underclassmen at EHS a unique opportunity to add depth and value to their high school experience through the inquiry of diverse topics unavailable during the regular curriculum.
-These courses encourage students to explore personal interests or dive into new areas of study - see course list below.
+These courses encourage students to explore personal interests or dive into new areas of study.

 In addition to these courses, the Interim Term Grade Level Learning (GLL) classes educate students in areas that will lead them to greater success in high school and beyond.
 Freshmen take courses such as Communication and Online Etiquette; sophomores focus on the Choices program with courses on Stress Management and Decision Making; and juniors enjoy in-depth presentations from College Counseling on Essay Writing and Test Taking Strategies.

 Each day during Interim Term, the students participate in Community Time, where they break off into advisory groups each day for team-building exercises and a little fun competition.

 Each year, besides the abundant offerings on campus, we also offer travel experiences.